decred/dcrd/docs/rpc_api_versioning.md

 <a name="DeprecationAndRemovalScheme" />

-### 5. Versioned Enpoint Deprecation And Removal Scheme
+### 5. Versioned Endpoint Deprecation And Removal Scheme

-Only two versioned endpoints will be maintained per JSON-RPC endpoint.
-The introduction of a versioned endpoint immediately marks the oldest maintained endpoint for deprecation.
+Each JSON-RPC method will only have two maintained endpoint versions.
+The introduction of a new endpoint version should immediately indicate that the oldest maintained endpoint will be deprecated.
 This is expected to be done by the contributor in the pull request introducing the new versioned endpoint.
 Using `existsaddress` as an example, with the introduction of the versioned endpoint `existsaddressv2` `existsaddressv1` will be marked as deprecated and eventually removed when the next versioned endpoint `existsaddressv3` is introduced.

 <a name="UnitTesting" />

 ### 6. Versioned Endpoint JSON-RPC Unit Testing

-All versioned JSON-RPC handlers are required to have their own set of unit tests.
+All versioned method handlers are required to have their own set of unit tests.
 Contributors versioning these endpoints will be required to include unit tests in the pull request introducing the versioned JSON-RPC endpoint.
 Usually the existing unit tests for the endpoint being versioned will serve as the base